 It is not a cheap weekend but when you compare it with other destinations on the Great Barrier Reef, it’s actually one of the affordable trips.

 What do you need to bring on Heron Island?

 You can hire gear but you would not have it available in the afternoon when you arrive if you want to make the most of the few hours available on your first day.
 The fins they rent at the dive shop are also not the best, so you’ll be happy to have your own.

 Responsible tips: Be extra careful with your fins when you snorkel or dive on a reef not to damage the coral.
 If you can use shorter fins, you will reduce the risk of accidentally hitting the coral.

 As there is no package organised for food, it can quickly become a big expense.
 And it can also be a waste of time to go to the bar or the shop to buy snacks, as you’d need to change your wet clothes and find your shoes first!
 I really appreciated having food easily available when I wanted it.

 You’ll spend most of your time outside, in or near the water.
 The sun is very strong in Australia, so you’ll have to protect your skin.
 I personally avoid sunscreen and use protective clothing instead.
 If you do want to use sunscreen, mineral sunscreen like zinc is a better option.

 Have you been to Heron Island?
 How was your stay there?
 Share your experience in the comments below!

 Where is Heron Island?

-Heron Island is in the southern area of the Great Barrier Reef.
+Heron Island is in the southern area of the Great Barrier Reef in Queensland (Australia).
 You can take a boat or a hydroplane from Gladstone to reach it.
 It takes at least six hours to drive to Gladstone from Brisbane.
 Because of the boat transfer schedule, I recommend taking four days away to travel to Heron Island from Brisbane, with two days and a half and three nights on the island.